bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Calendar](obsidian://show-plugin?id=calendar)
 	- a calendar in the bottom right of the workspace[^2] -- easily jump to a daily note by clicking the day
 - [Commander](obsidian://show-plugin?id=cmdr)
-	- add custom commands to Obsidian
+	- add custom commands to Obsidian ribbon bar for easy clicking
 - [Dataview](obsidian://show-plugin?id=dataview)
 	- used in the /computed folder to surface notes from all across the vault, as well as using Yaml for some special features
 - [Folder Note](obsidian://show-plugin?id=folder-note-plugin)